- (10 points) Load a 3 Mb seismic reflection data volume into Viewmat.

 reflected waves hitting the receivers?

-- (20 points) On a copy of a bandpass-filtered test record, indicate the shallowest
+- (20 points) On a PNG or JPG image of a bandpass-filtered test record, mark the shallowest

 and the deepest reflections you think you can identify (or describe